james2doyle/ohdoylerules.com/content/personal-project/grunt-highlight.md

-/*
+---
-Title: Grunt Highlight Plugin
+Title: "Grunt Highlight Plugin"
-Description: Grunt task for running Highlight.js over files or blocks of code
+Description: "Grunt task for running Highlight.js over files or blocks of code"
-Date: 2013-11-25
+Date: "2013-11-25"
-Category: Personal Project,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Keywords: grunt, highlight.js, prettyprint, plugin, node, */
+Keywords: ["grunt", "highlight.js", "prettyprint", "plugin", "node"]
+---

 Over the weekend, in a couple hours, I wrote this grunt plugin for [Highlight.js](http://highlightjs.org).
 I know that [marked](https://github.com/chjj/marked) does an excellent job of parsing markdown, and can also use highlight, but I wanted something I could use in [assemble](https://github.com/assemble/assemble/) for HTML parsing or full css/js files.